Video Of Ayatollah Khamenei Goes Viral After Iran Launches Strikes Inside Syria

 “They cannot slap us.
 We will slap them,” Khamenei says in the video, before it fades into a footage of the missile launch on Sunday night.

-Also yesterday, Iranian television showed footage of missiles being launched in the night sky by the Iranian Revolutionary Guards — this is the first time since its 1980s war with Iraq that Iran has launched a major missile strike outside the country.
+Also yesterday, Iranian television showed footage of missiles being launched in the night sky by the Iranian Revolutionary Guards.
+This is the first time since its 1980s war with Iraq that Iran has launched a major missile strike outside the country.

 The video has been viewed more than 170,000 times.

-In a statement published by the Iranian Revolutionary Guard on Sunday, it said "many terrorists have died and a lot of their weapons, systems and equipment have been destroyed."
+In a statement published by the Iranian Revolutionary Guard on Sunday, it said "many terrorists have died and a lot of their weapons, systems, and equipment have been destroyed."

-"This revolutionary action and punishment-like is absolutely clear.
+"This revolutionary action and punishment is absolutely clear.
 The Islamic Revolution Guards Corps warns the takfiri terrorists and their supporters in the region and outside the region that if they repeat their evil measures against the Iranian nation, the IRGC's revolutionary rage and flames of revenge will hit those responsible for such actions and will send criminals to hell," the statement said.

-Iranian leaders have praised the missile attacks, saying it shows Tehran is taking a proactive role in fighting terrorism.
+Iranian leaders have praised the missile attacks, saying they show Tehran is taking a proactive role in fighting terrorism.

-"We are carrying out operations from inside Iranian territories, like America and Russia which, as military powers, occupy a special position," Alaeddin Boroujerdi, Iranian MP who heads the parliament's National Security and Foreign Policy Committee said in an interview with state TV.
+"We are carrying out operations from inside Iranian territories, like America and Russia, which, as military powers, occupy a special position," Alaeddin Boroujerdi, an Iranian MP who heads the parliament's National Security and Foreign Policy Committee, said in an interview with state TV.

-Iran use of missiles, which were fired from the western provinces of Kermanshah and Kurdestan over the Iraqi airspace that is patrolled by US-led coalition forces and into Syria, is likely to create havoc in Washington.
-On the one hand, Iran is making an unprecedented use of its weapons technology while on the other hand, the country is targeting ISIS in supposed retaliation for the terror attack inside its own country.
-Iran's firing of rockets over sovereign borders, instead of relying on military assets it already has inside Syria, also raised questions about its motivations — whether it was trying to send a message about its capabilities and boldness to the US, Israel and Saudi Arabia as well as to ISIS.
+Iran's use of missiles, which were fired from the western provinces of Kermanshah and Kurdestan over the Iraqi airspace that is patrolled by US-led coalition forces and into Syria, is likely to create havoc in Washington.
+On the one hand, Iran is making an unprecedented use of its weapons technology while on the other hand, it is targeting ISIS in supposed retaliation for the terror attack inside its own country.
+Iran's firing of rockets over sovereign borders, instead of relying on military assets it already has inside Syria, also raised questions about its motivations — whether it was trying to send a message about its capabilities and boldness to the US, Israel, and Saudi Arabia as well as to ISIS.

-In February, Michael Flynn, then US national security adviser who has since resigned, said the Trump administration was "putting Iran on notice" following an Iranian missile test and an attack on a Saudi warship by Iran-backed Houthi rebels in Yemen.
+In February, Michael Flynn, who was then US national security adviser and has since resigned, said the Trump administration was "putting Iran on notice" following an Iranian missile test and an attack on a Saudi warship by Iran-backed Houthi rebels in Yemen.
 The White House has not commented on Iran's missile attacks inside Syria.

 "The Islamic Republic of Iran is standing on the front line, with powerful countries, in terms of missile power," Boroujerdi said following the attack.
 "This happened even as the US Senate passed a bill focused on Iran's missile power."